North Korea Announces Testing Of New 'Tactical Guided Weapon'

 Satellite images suggest work has continued at facilities including the Yonbyon nuclear facility, and the Sohae rocket launch site, although analysts point out that the North's self-imposed testing moratorium limits the improvements the North can make in building a nuclear-armed missile that could hit the continental U.S.

 Kim has also made efforts to avoid diplomatic isolation.
 He is expected to meet with Vladimir Putin as early as next week.
-Russia has urged the UN to ease sanctions on the North.
+Russia has urged the U.N. to ease sanctions on the North.
 U.S. special envy on North Korea Steven Biegun is in Moscow Wednesday and Thursday ahead of the expected visit.

-On Friday, Kim gave a speech to the country's parliament, the Supreme People's Assembly, in which he emphasized that the country would make its domestic economy self-reliant, in the face of international sanctions.
+Last week, Kim gave a speech to the country's parliament, the Supreme People's Assembly, in which he emphasized that the country would make its domestic economy self-reliant, in the face of international sanctions.

 He gave the U.S. a year-end deadline to offer new terms for a deal involving the North's denuclearization, in exchange for sanctions relief, but he was pessimistic that the U.S. would get a better deal than the one he offered President Trump in Hanoi, Vietnam, in February.

-Kim reportedly offered to shutter the country's main nuclear facility in Yongbyon, in exchange for the lifting of key UN sanctions, a demand which Trump rejected, before departing from the summit ahead of schedule.
+Kim reportedly offered to shutter the country's main nuclear facility in Yongbyon, in exchange for the lifting of key U.N. sanctions, a demand which Trump rejected, before departing from the summit ahead of schedule.

 Analysts cite anecdotal evidence out of North Korea that the country's economy is deteriorating under the impact of sanctions, making Kim's plans to reform the economy unworkable.
 The only respect in which time appears to be on Kim's side is his conventional and nuclear arsenals, which he now has time to develop.